Varun-Mayilvaganan/Varun-Mayilvaganan/README.md

 </p>

 🔭 What I work on & explore:
-- Building and analyzing end-to-end data and ML systems in real-world settings
+- Building end-to-end data and ML systems and understanding how they behave in real-world settings
-- Studying how ML models behave under noise, distribution shift, and imperfect data
+- Looking at what happens to models when data is noisy, incomplete, or shifts over time
-- Investigating failure modes and robustness in security-critical ML systems
+- Studying failures and robustness, especially in security-related ML systems
-- Exploring representation learning and embedding stability across modalities
+- Exploring how representations and embeddings change across different data modalities
-- Using generative models for data augmentation and robustness analysis
+- Using generative models to improve data diversity and test model robustness
-- Evaluating models beyond accuracy, focusing on reliability and brittleness
+- Thinking beyond accuracy and focusing on reliability and real-world behavior

 🧪 Experience highlights:
-- Research Intern, Mitacs Globalink (Canada): studied robustness and generalization in phishing detection under evolving attack distributions
+- Mitacs Globalink Research Intern (Canada): worked on robustness and generalization in phishing detection systems under evolving attacks
-- Assistant Data Engineer: built Python and SQL-based data pipelines, ensure data quality through validation and transformation, generate automated Excel reports, and experiment with AI-assisted reporting tools.
+- Assistant Data Engineer: build Python and SQL pipelines, handle data validation and transformations, generate automated Excel reports, and experiment with AI-assisted reporting
-- Undergraduate thesis: explored multimodal representation alignment in image-conditioned music generation
+- Undergraduate thesis: explored how visual information can condition music generation in a multimodal setting

-🛠 How I like to work:
+🧭 How I like to work (before starting any task):
-- System-building as a tool for experimentation, not just deployment
+- I first try to clearly understand the problem and the data involved
-- Controlled experiments, ablations, and failure analysis
+- I prefer building simple, modular systems to see how decisions affect the full pipeline
-- Curiosity-driven, research-oriented problem solving
+- I iterate through small experiments, learning from failures and refining the approach

 <!-- ![](https://i.imgur.com/waxVImv.png) -->